Will Community Colleges Privatize to Pay the Bills?

 “We have no choice.
 The state funds are gone forever,” Glasper told Inside Higher Ed.

-The two are not alone in their support of privatizing community colleges, but they face plenty of concern and even outright opposition to their ideas.
+The two are not alone in supporting privatizing community colleges but face plenty of concern and even outright opposition to their ideas.
 Many question how privatization will fit with the traditional open-door policies most community colleges embrace.
-They also worry that privatizing institutions will make them unaffordable for the underserved students that need them most.
+They also worry that privatizing institutions will make them unaffordable for the underserved students who need them most.

 The Need for More Money

 Curtis and Glasper showed a table at the recent AACC meeting, demonstrating how funding has changed at community colleges since 1977.
 The table was created by D. Bruce Johnstone, former chancellor of the State University of New York and leading expert in the field of higher education.
-The table showed that in 1977, community colleges were receiving 36.4 percent of their funding from the state and another 34.7 percent of their funding from the city.
+The table showed that in 1977, community colleges received 36.4 percent of their funding from the state and another 34.7 percent from the city.
 Only 29.7 percent of the total funding came from tuition.

 However, those numbers had changed considerably by 2011, when only 26.1 percent of college funding came from the state, with another 15.1 percent from the city.
 By the same token, a full 57.6 percent came from tuition.
 These changes indicate that schools are already shifting toward a privatized model, and in fact, some schools could already be considered private institutions based on those figures.